stereosuper/stereorepo/packages/sac/src/components/SuperScroll/README.md

 ### The _initializeScroll_ function

-With this function you'll initialize the window's scroll event listener.
+With this function you'll:

+👉 Initialize the window's scroll event listener.

+👉 Create events to listen to with the [_on function_](#the-on-function)

+👉 Use the window's resize event listener to handle the [_watched elements_](#watched-elements).

 #### Vanilla